lklacar/rclient/README.md

 RClient is a simplified way to use RSocket in the browser.
 It is setup to support routing, bearer authentication and json serialization out of the box.
-It utilises rxjs library to provide a convenient way to deal with stremas.
+It utilises rxjs library to provide a convenient way to deal with streams.

 ## Installation